 For those familiar with the band, yes this is indeed their first official album.
 The band started way back in time in the late ’80s, but only produced a few demos so far.
-Main reason being that the members were busy in other projects.
+The main reason was that the members were busy with other projects.

 In the Name of Justice delivers a refreshing retro-type of Heavy Metal.
 Complete with Iron Maiden-esque galloping tunes and flavors of old-style Judas Priest.

-Blind Justice thus end up to deliver a consistent groove that renders the record a pleasure to listen to.
+Blind Justice thus end up delivering a consistent groove that renders the record a pleasure to listen to.

 So, to enjoy this hodgepodge of metal offerings, leave the iffy, resin-laden Retsina and the unspeakable Ouzo on the side and go directly for a bottle of Raki.
 Straight up on the beach with boomboxes blazing.
 Yes, the old-fashioned ones.
 Best enjoyed that way, trust me.